fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

-The component should be changed to the longer form, so we can add the printing:
+The component should be changed to its longer form, in order for us to add the printing:

 ```js
 const Course = ({ course }) => {